Balzhunter/task-manager-backend/README.md

    `git@github.com:Balzhunter/task-manager-full-stack.git`
    and enter to the project directory
    `cd .\task-manager-full-stack\`
-1. Install composer `composer install`
+1. Install with composer `composer install` if you don't have remember to install it.
 2. Create env file with env.example
 3. And remember to generate your key: `php artisan key:generate`
 4. Run migrations `php artisan migrate`